Is Jiu Jitsu Good for Self Defense?

 BJJ will teach you the necessary physical skills to use body positioning, wrist control, body language, balance, takedowns, takedown defense, submissions & submission defense.

-BJJ will also teach you the mental skills to understand in which situations to apply these techniques, as well as keeping your emotional composure.
+BJJ will also teach you the mental skills to understand in which situations to apply these techniques, as well as to keep your emotional composure.

-Jiu Jitsu is one of the most effective martial arts in a street fight, as you'll be able to safely neutralize your opponent in a short period of time, while receiving little to no damage.
+Jiu-Jitsu is one of the most effective martial arts in a street fight, as you'll be able to safely neutralize your opponent in a short period while receiving little to no damage.

 However, it's important to know that in a street fight, there are no rules.
 There can be multiple attackers, attackers with weapons, and even slamming on concrete.